polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 }
 ```

-There is some funny Rust syntax in here like `<T>`, `&`, `?`, etc...
-For the purposes of this tutorial, we will not go into these details, but the individual parts of the function should make sense, especially with the code comments.

 ## Compile Your New Module

-If you were able to copy all of the parts of this module correctly into your `template.rs` file, you should be able to recompile your node successfully!
+If you were able to copy all of the parts of this module correctly into your `template.rs` file, you should be able to recompile your node without warning or error:

 ```bash
 cargo build --release
 ```

+Now it is it time to interact with our new Proof of Existence module!